Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

     Router.application [ activePage ]
   ]
 ```
-Here we are using a special kind of UI element: `router`.
-It is a function that takes router properties and returns `ReactElement` which allows you to use it right in your `render` functions.
-The most important property of this element is the `Router.onUrlChanged` which is en event handler that is triggered when the URL changes.
+Here we are using a special kind of UI element: `Router.router`.
+Whenever this element is rendered on screen, it can listen to URL changes through the `Router.onUrlChanged` event handler that is triggered when the URL is modified.
 This event handler expects an input function of type `string list -> unit` where the `string list` represents the segments of the new URL that was changed.
+The other property that the router takes is the `Router.application` which is what gets rendered in the place where the router element was put, much like the children of the element except it it called `application` because it is common to put the router around the root of the application.

 We end up with the following sample application, see source code in [Zaid-Ajaj/elmish-routing](https://github.com/Zaid-Ajaj/elmish-routing):

 <div style="width:100%">
   <div style="margin: 0 auto; width:60%;">